Brad-Hammond/Happy-Hounds/README.md

 - I know I am done when i enter the website and can see its purpose and navigate with ease.

-**Evidence:** When entering the sight, users are quickly greeted with with the homepage which displayes the main purpose of the site as well as being easy to navigate
+**Evidence:** When entering the site, users are quickly greeted with with the homepage which displayes the main purpose of the site as well as being easy to navigate
 ![Homepage](assets/readmeimages/User-Exerience-1.jpg)

 2. As a first time user, I want to be able to learn about the services offered such as types of walks, the times of walks and other services offered if applicable.